-We had such a good time–it made me able to take less and less of the Prozac/Thorzine booster my shrink had recently prescribed–that we plunged ahead and did one with Gina Gershon.
-The idea that Chioke and I sketched out was that I was to bring Gina to a hotel room with her under the impression she was going to do a very personal, intimate video portrait about her career and about Delirious.
-Chioke directed, cast, prop mastered and edited the whole thing.
+We had such a good time--it made me able to take less and less of the Prozac/Thorzine booster my shrink had recently prescribed--that we plunged ahead and did one with Gina Gershon.
+The idea that Chioke and I sketched out was that I was to bring Gina to a hotel room under the impression she was going to do a very personal, intimate video portrait about her career and about Delirious.
+Chioke directed, cast, prop-mastered and edited the whole thing.
 Again, we did not rehearse.
 There was no written dialogue.
-We simply turned on the cameras and did 6 complete takes in quick succession.
+We simply turned on the cameras.

 This is what resulted.

 There is method to the madness.
 And madness to the method.
 The point of the endeavor is to show the absolute desperation and hysteria that goes into promoting a film.
 But beyond that, what goes into promoting a career, a personality—a life.
 It may be extreme but it is not far from the truth: Everything is promotable.
 Anything is valid if it brings attention.